-It is advantageous for the Centre for Urban Design to be a part of such panels as it can help provide a bridge between contractor and project manager, is impartial and can help strengthen the design governance role.
-In all cases the Centre for Urban Design must review the project outcomes prior to a DRP.
+It is advantageous for the Urban Design Roads and Waterways team to be a part of such panels as it can help provide a bridge between contractor and project manager, is impartial and can help strengthen the design governance role.
+In all cases the Urban Design Roads and Waterways team must review the project outcomes prior to a DRP.

 Panels should be used judiciously.
 They are expensive and require resources to manage.
-The Centre for Urban Design exists as an independent in house group sitting outside individual project structures.
+The Urban Design Roads and Waterways team exists as an independent in house group sitting outside individual project structures.
 In general they should be used to review projects.